IHE/ITI.SeR/SeR.md

   Requester Entity.
 - Indeterminate: if the Authorization Decisions Manager cannot discover if Authorization Decisions are granted (e.g., internal Errors, or DB unreachable for network problems, ...).
-- NotApplicable: if access to the requested clinial data item is not managed by the Authorization Decisions Manager.
+- NotApplicable: if access to the requested clinical data item is not managed by the Authorization Decisions Manager.
 If the Authorization Decisions Manager cannot determine if the Requester Entity can access the clinical data item requested.